nginxinc/nginx-amplify-doc/amplify-guide.md

 Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but occasionally may also invoke certain system utilities like *ps(1)*.

 While the agent is running on the host, it collects metrics at regular 20 second intervals.
-Metrics then get aggregated and sent to the Amplify backend once per minute.
+Metrics then get aggregated and sent to the Amplify backend once a minute.

 Metadata is also reported every minute.
 Changes in the metadata can be examined through the Amplify web interface using a web browser.

 NGINX config updates are reported only when a configuration change is detected.

 If the agent is not able to reach the Amplify backend to send the accumulated metrics, it will continue to collect metrics, and will send them over to Amplify as soon as connectivity is re-established.
-The maximum amount of data that could be buffered this way on the agent's side is about 2 hour's worth.
+The maximum amount of data that could be buffered this way is about 2 hour's worth.

 ### Detecting and Monitoring NGINX Instances